raijin-asr/My-first-react-native-app/README.md

     Day 8: Implement screenshot in website platform Day 9: Configure status bar, splash screen and app icon
     Day10: Design content of about page
+    Day11: Update about page with contact and legal information

 <h2>SCREENSHOTS</h2>